 How do I get a library card?

 If you apply online, you must show identification and proof of your current address before borrowing physical materials.
+Click here for a list of Applicable ID.

-Take a virtual tour of the library card registration process:
+The video below offers a virtual tour of the library card registration process:

 What is my PIN number?